colaone1/ApartmentFlow-Fullstack-V0.2/PROJECT_TASKS.md

 3. **Image Upload**: Direct upload from computer with Cloudinary integration
 4. **Favorites System**: Backend endpoints for users to save/unsave listings
 5. **Coordinate Removal**: Cleaned up longitude/latitude from listing model
+6. **Neighborhood Rating**: Added field to apartment schema for neighborhood ratings (1-10 scale)
+7. **Commuting Distance**: Added fields to apartment schema for storing commute times and destinations
+8. **Commute Calculation**: New endpoint to calculate and save commute distances automatically

 ### 🔄 **Next Priority Tasks**
-1. **Neighborhood Rating**: Add field to apartment schema for neighborhood ratings
-2. **Commuting Distance**: Add field to apartment schema for storing commute times
-3. **Frontend Integration**: Test all new backend features with frontend
+1. **Frontend Integration**: Test all new backend features with frontend
+2. **UI Implementation**: Create interfaces for neighborhood ratings and commute calculations
+3. **Testing**: Comprehensive testing of all new features

 ---